H-Matthews/Dispatcher/SignalDispatcher_Design.md

 ## 1. Overview

 SignalDispatcher is a lightweight, in-process communication system that enables point-to-point, point-to-many, and point-to-subset messaging between components.
-All communication is performed in memory via typed signal dispatch using static cast thunks and member function pointers — no `dynamic_cast`, no virtual dispatch on the hot paths.
+All communication is performed in memory via typed signal dispatch using static cast thunks — no `dynamic_cast`, no virtual dispatch on the hot paths.

 The system is designed around three core principles: